-It had been 12 years since the New York Yankees participated in the postseason.
-In 1964 the Yankees lost a thrilling seven-game World Series to the St. Louis Cardinals.
+It had been 12 years since the Yankees participated in the postseason.
+In 1964 they lost a thrilling seven-game World Series to the St. Louis Cardinals.
 Up to then they had won the American League pennant in 14 of 16 seasons beginning in 1949.
 Love the Yankees or hate them, it is unquestionably one of the greatest runs of success in the history of any professional sport.

-Not many non-Yankees fans felt bad for the boys in pinstripes when they hit rock bottom in 1966, finishing last in the AL standings.
-After their appearance in the 1964 Series, the Yankees did not challenge for the flag, and were still stagnant when each league was divided into two divisions in 1969.
+Not many non-Yankees fans felt bad for the team when it hit rock bottom in 1966, finishing last in the 10-team AL standings.
+After their appearance in the 1964 World Series, the Yankees did not challenge for the flag, and were still stagnant when each league was divided into two divisions in 1969.

 Baltimore thumped the Yankees during the 1976 regular season.
 But New York posted a winning record in each month of the season.
 When July ended, the Yankees had a double-digit lead (10½ games) over Baltimore that they never relinquished on their way to winning the division.